Scientific Name

 The star-shaped flowers are pink with dark red bracts and appear in clusters above the foliage in summer.

 Because of their variability, Cobweb Houseleek easily adapts to local conditions.
-Due to the small gene pool, they become a form or variety quite quickly, perfectly adapted to the local conditions of heat and cold, the amount of snow or rain, and at what times of the year.
+Due to the small gene pool, they become a form or variety quite quickly, perfectly adapted to local conditions of heat and cold, the amount of snow or rain, and the times of year.

 It is relatively easy to grow in a container or rock garden, scree bed, wall crevice, trough, or alpine house.
-It is ideal in many ways, as it quickly starts to form very tight clusters of rosettes, filling in Sempervivum walls, mosaics, and topiary.
+It is ideal in many ways, as it quickly forms very tight clusters of rosettes, filling in Sempervivum walls, mosaics, and topiary.
 Its shallow yet fibrous root systems hold soil in place even in vertical plantings.
-After the plant blooms and sets seed, it will die, but there will be many offsets to take its place.
+After the plant blooms and sets seed, it will die, but many offsets will take its place.

 Plant in well-drained succulent soil mix in full sun to light shade.
 Water regularly during the growing season and allow the soil to dry out before watering again.
 Water very little during the winter months.